Youth Protection and Adult Leadership

 Adult Supervision/Coed Activities

-Male and female adult leaders must be present for all overnight coed Scouting trips and outings, even those including a parent and child.
+Male and female adult leaders must be present for all overnight coed Scouting trips and outings, even those including parent and child.
 Both male and female adult leaders must be 21 years of age or older, and one must be a registered member of the BSA.

 One-on-one contact between adults and youth members is prohibited.
-In situations requiring a personal conference, such as a Scoutmaster’s conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.
+In situations requiring a personal conference, such as a Scoutmaster conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.

 Privacy of youth is respected.
 Adult leaders and youth must respect each other’s privacy, especially in situations such as changing clothes and taking showers at camp.
 Adults may enter youth changing or showering areas only to the extent that health and safety requires.
 Adults must protect their own privacy in similar situations.

 Inappropriate use of smart phones, cameras, imaging, or digital devices is prohibited.
-Although most Scouts and leaders use cameras and other imaging devices responsibly, it is easy to intentionally or inadvertently invade the privacy of other individuals with those devices.
+Although most Scouts and leaders use cameras and other imaging devices responsibly, it is easy to unintentionally or inadvertently invade the privacy of other individuals with such devices.
 The use of any device capable of recording or transmitting visual images in or near shower houses, restrooms, or other areas where privacy is expected is inappropriate.

 No secret organizations.
 The BSA does not recognize any secret organizations as part of its program.
 All aspects of the Scouting program are open to observation by parents and leaders.